 - 2 teaspoons Worcestershire sauce

-- 1 garlic clove small
+- 1 garlic clove one small garlic clove

 - ¼ cup parmesan cheese shredded